VPAC/superlinux/supercomputingwithlinux.md

 ## 2.5 Creating Directories, Moving Files

-We are going to copy the file gattaca.txt from the supercomputer to the local machine.
-From the local machine enter the following command:
+To copy the file `gattaca.txt` from the supercomputer to the local machine the following command is entered:

 `scp <username>@trifid.vpac.org:gattaca.txt .`

-Be sure to replace <username> with your username on the supercomputer (e.g., train01, train02, train03 etc).
-When the transfer is complete check on the local machine that the file has transferred with ls.
+Replace <username> with the user's actual name on the supercomputer (e.g., train01, train02, train03 etc).
+When the transfer is complete check on the local machine that the file has transferred with `ls`.
+When the presence of `gattaca.txt` is confirmed on the local computer, new material is added to it before sending it back to the supercomputer.

-We know have gattaca.txt on the local computer.
-Let's add some new material to it before sending it back to the supercomputer.
-On the local computer enter: `nano gattaca.txt`
+On the local computer enter: `nano gattaca.txt`.
 Move to the first column on the third line and change the letters ATVK to ATEK.
 Then write out the file (Cntrl-O) and exit (Cntrl-X).

-Our next step will be to create a directory to put this file in and then move the file into that directory.
+The next step will be to create a directory to put this file in and then move the file into that directory.
 The navigate to the directory and make sure that it is there.
 On the local computer enter:

 `mkdir braf`
 `mv gattaca.txt braf/`

-Change to the braf directory and check the contents of the directory.
-The output should be the `gattaca.txt` file from the ls command and `/home/<user>/braf` from the `pwd` command.
+Change to the `braf` directory and check the contents of the directory.
+The output should be the `gattaca.txt` file from the `ls` command and `/home/<user>/braf` from the `pwd` command.

 ## 2.6 Files Differences

 The next step will be to copy the directory and its contents from the local computer to the supercomputer.
-This uses the scp command again, but this time with the -r (recursive) option, which will copy the directory and all sub-directories and files within it.
+This uses the `scp` command again, but this time with the `-r` (recursive) option, which will copy the directory and all sub-directories and files within it.
 On the local computer change to the home directory and recursively copy the directory.
-Note the colon at the end of the scp command.
+Note the colon at the end of the `scp` command.
+This indicates that a remote destination is desired (see `man scp`).

 `scp -r braf/ <username>@trifid.vpac.org:`

-Now on the supercomputer do a directory listing but specify the file you want and with the time option.
-You should see a gattaca.txt in your home directory (the original one) and a braf directory.
-Move into the braf directory and run a directory listing again with the same option.
-There should be another gattaca.txt file, the one you just moved, but you will notice it has a different timestamp.
+Now on the supercomputer do a directory listing but specify the file with the long-listing option.
+The `gattaca.txt` file should be in the home directory (the original one) but there is also a `braf` directory.
+Change into the braf directory and run a directory listing again with the same options.
+There should be *another* `gattaca.txt` file, the one you just moved, but with a different timestamp.

 `ls -l gattaca.txt`
 `cd braf`
 `ls -l gattaca.txt`

-Sometimes you may wish to compare the content of files as well as when they were created.
-To do this use the diff command.
+Sometimes one wishes to compare the content of files as well as when they were created.
+To do this use the `diff` command.
 This compares files line-by-line and prints the differences to the screen.
-As usual there are a number of options which can be ascertained from the command man diff, but for now we'll just use the basic command.
+As usual there are a number of options which can be ascertained from the command `man diff`, but for now just the basic command is necessary.
 The command uses brackets to indicate where additional material is located.
-To illustrate this, let's add some lines to the first list.txt file and then run the diff comparison.

-Write out (Cntrl-O) and exit (Cntl-X) and run the diff command.

 `diff gattaca.txt braf/gattaca.txt`